 You will be using a blade of some description to clean up any plastic left when using your clippers to remove models from the sprue, as well as to clean up any mould lines created when the model was cast.

 There are plenty of knife brands that market themselves to hobbyists, and in my experience most of them are overpriced for what is, essentially, a sharp piece of metal.
-My advice (as mentioned here) is to look at a surgical scalpel – my personal preference is a Swann-Morton #3 handle (£4.46) with #11 blades (£0.95 for 5)
+My advice (as mentioned here) is to look at a surgical scalpel – my personal preference is a Swann-Morton #3 handle (non-UK link) (£4.46) with #11 blades (£0.95 for 5) (outside of Hobby Workshop I had difficulty finding these in small numbers, but they’re worth buying in bulk anyway – worldwide Amazon link)

 The handle will last you your entire hobby career, and the blades are both cheap and easy to find.
 There are also blades in different shapes and sizes for specific jobs that you may later come across.